-Born in London, Jill now lives and paints in Oxfordshire.
-She has always been interested in painting local landscapes, buildings, seascapes and animals but until recently full time employment and the needs of family life restricted her available painting time.
+Born in London, I now live and paint in Oxfordshire.
+I have always been interested in painting local landscapes, buildings, seascapes and animals and now I have retired from my previous full time employment I can devote more time to my painting and printmaking.

-Jill is largely self taught, supported by attending various evening classes, life classes, painting workshops and the membership of local art societies.
-She works mainly in watercolour, acrylic or mixed media, dependent on the subject matter.
-She is always keen to try new techniques and media.
-Jill has exhibited privately in shared exhibitions with other artists in local galleries, in open local exhibitions and in the group exhibitions of Didcot and Wantage art societies.
-Her paintings are in personal and municipal collections in various countries as well as the UK.
+I am largely self taught, supported by attending various evening classes, life classes, painting workshops and the membership of local art societies.
+I am always keen to try new techniques and media.
+I have exhibited privately in shared exhibitions with other artists in local galleries, in open local exhibitions and in the group exhibitions of Didcot, Wantage, Faringdon and Lechlade art societies.
+My paintings are in personal and municipal collections in various countries as well as the UK.

-As a graduate chemist, Jill began work studying corrosion electrochemistry.
-After the birth of her second child, Jill transferred part-time work as a school chemistry laboratory technician before moving to the IT field, becoming a Network Manager overseeing a school network and the IT support services team until the autumn of 2014.
-Painting persisted throughout and she hopes to find more time now for her artwork.
+As a graduate chemist, I began work in industry studying corrosion electrochemistry.
+After the birth of my second child, I transferred into part-time work as a school chemistry laboratory technician before moving to the IT field, becoming a Network Manager overseeing a school network and the IT support services team until the autumn of 2014.
+Painting has persisted throughout and can finally take over as my centre stage activity.